Beena09/Dissertation/README.md

 The orginal script was copied from here: https://fits.gsfc.nasa.gov/standard30/deluxetable.sty

 Although there were some issues with the table placements.
-So I made the changes.
+So I made some changes in the code.
 Use the given file instead and follow the steps below.

 (1) Create a /deluxetable.sty in the 'main' directory or any other directory; just give the path. and copy the whole script from the given file.